Marcoola

 Marcoola ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Marcoola's cultural diversity was found to be below average, with 85.1% of its population being citizens and 82.8% born in Australia.
-The majority spoke English only at home, at 94.3%.
+English was spoken as the only language at home by 94.3% of residents.
 Christianity was the predominant religion, comprising 44.0% of Marcoola's population.

 Frequently Asked Questions - Diversity